Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

 * `kotlin.UnsafeVariance`

   `kotlin.UnsafeVariance` is an annotation class with no fields that is only applicable to types.
-  Any declaration marked by this annotation explicitly states that the [variance][Mixed-site variance] errors arising for this particular type are to be ignored by the compiler.
+  Any declaration marked by this annotation explicitly states that the [variance][Type parameter variance] errors arising for this particular type are to be ignored by the compiler.

 * `kotlin.DslMarker`